How to Create Your Ultimate Home Theatre

 Sound-proofing your home theatre will allow you to turn up the volume to your heart’s content without disturbing the rest of your household (or your neighbours!) as well as ensuring that outside noises don’t ruin your movie night.

-Audio insulation, absorptive wall materials, double glazing and the use of thick carpets and curtains will make a huge impact on the noise and vibration levels of your home theatre.
+Audio insulation, absorptive wall materials, double glazing and the use of thick carpets and curtains will have a huge impact on the noise and vibration levels of your home theatre.
+For more information about acoustic insulation, read our blog: Quiet Comfort – the benefits of acoustic insulation.

 3. Set the scene with a perfect layout